November 4, 2025

 1. Correlations can appear by chance

-2. We can assess probability of chance correlation if we know:
+2. We can assess probability of observing correlation by chance if we know:

 • strength of correlation (close to \(1,-1\))